 #4 St. Mark’s Church Zagreb

-In the very center of the square is St. Mark’s Church, easily recognizable by the colorfully tiled rooftop (which clearly stands out among the standard orange tiles of nearly all the other rooftops in town).
+In the very center is St. Mark’s Church, easily recognizable by the colorfully tiled rooftop.
 The church was built in the 13th century, with numerous additions and expansions throughout its history.

 The iconic rooftop was added in 1880.
 The tiles depict two Coats of Arms.
-The one on the left is the Coat of Arms for the Kingdom of Croatia, Slavonia and Dalmatia (which existed prior to becoming part of Yugoslavia) and the one on the right represents the city of Zagreb.
+The one on the left is for the Kingdom of Croatia, Slavonia and Dalmatia (which existed prior to Yugoslavia) and the one on the right represents the city of Zagreb.

-Although most visitors can’t take their eyes off the eye-catching roof, the southern door features an intricate Gothic design.
+Although most visitors can’t take their eyes off the roof, the southern door features an intricate Gothic design.
 Dating to the 14th century, the portal is composed of 15 carved statues placed in small alcoves.
-(Unfortunately, visitors cannot pass through the doorway, as the interior of the church is only open for mass.)
+(Unfortunately, the interior is only open for mass.)

 Flanking St. Mark’s Church are the two most important government buildings in Zagreb.